Jonathan Aspas: Club career

 Born in Moaña, Province of Pontevedra, Aspas was brought up through local RC Celta de Vigo's youth system, and made his debut with the first team on 10 December 1999, aged 17, in a meaningless UEFA Cup tie against S.L.
 Benfica in Lisbon (Celta had already won 7–0 in the first leg, and he came on as a substitute for Benni McCarthy in the 1–1 draw).
 On 23 November 2003, his first La Liga game came, a 2–0 home loss against Athletic Bilbao.
 During that season, which ended in relegation, he also appeared in an infamous 5–0 derby defeat to Deportivo de La Coruña also at the Balaídos.

 Subsequently, Aspas would be regularly used by the Galicians, while the club was again relegated from the top flight in 2007.
 He moved abroad afterwards, joining Italy's Piacenza Calcio 1919.

 With the new technical staff of R.E.
-Mouscron – coach Miroslav Đukić and director of football Amedeo Carboni – playing a major part in his signing, Aspas moved to the Belgian League for the 2009–10 campaign.
+Mouscron – coach Miroslav Đukić and director of football Amedeo Carboni – playing a major part in his signing, Aspas moved to the Belgian Pro League for the 2009–10 campaign.
 However, after only four months, the club could not face surmounting financial problems, and folded.

 Aspas resumed his career in the Cypriot First Division, with AEP Paphos FC and Alki Larnaca FC.
 In July 2014, he returned to his native region by signing for Segunda División B team Racing de Ferrol after a trial.

-In the 2015 off-season, Aspas returned to Italy and the city of Piacenza, joining A.S.
-Pro Piacenza 1919.
+In the 2015 off-season, Aspas returned to Italy and the city of Piacenza, joining AS Pro Piacenza 1919.
 At the end of his contract, he moved to local amateurs ASD Nibbiano & Valtidone.

 Personal life

-Aspas' younger brother, Iago, was also a footballer; both were groomed at Celta.
-Their cousin Aitor represented smaller teams in their native region.
+Aspas' younger brother, Iago, was also a footballer; both were developed at Celta.
+Their cousins Aitor Aspas, Raúl Blanco and Adrián Cruz were also involved in the sport.